mhydock/DERPS/01 - Getting Started.md

 >
 > In order to multiclass, when a character has reached the agreed-upon criteria to advance in character level, they may choose to gain a level in a new class, provided they meet that class's multiclass criteria (usually base attributes above a specified minimum).
 >
-> When calculating derived attributes like Health, Mana, and Technique points, the values for the individual classes are calculated for each class according to their level, and then summed.
+> When calculating derived attributes like Hit, Mana, and Tech points, the values for the individual classes are calculated for each class according to their level, and then summed.
 These attributes and their roles will be discussed in a later section.

+> **Playing Unclassed**
+>
+> For the indecisive, or perhaps those interested in playing a Jack-of-all-trades, consider playing an "Unclassed" character.
+An unclassed character has no specialties or focuses, starts with no trained skills, and is largely restricted to common, non-class techniques.
+To compensate for these shortcomings, unclassed characters are given more skill points than any class, and are given the opportunity to acquire a common technique or ability _every_ level.
+>
+> On level-up, players can choose to advance in Unclassed, but only if they have not previously taken a level in any other class.
+Players also cannot multiclass _into_ Unclassed; once a character has started a class they can never become Unclassed.
+More details on being Unclassed are covered in the chapter on Classes.

 ## Skills